 - Never memorise your statement.
 Know your facts, but don’t try to say things word for word.
-You will look rehearsed during your evidence and then will not be able to handle cross-examination, where the questions are out of sequence.
+You will look rehearsed during your evidence and then cannot handle cross-examination, where the questions are out of sequence.

-- If the other side asks a question that you think is objectionable, pause before answering and give your barrister a chance to object.
+- If the other side asks a question you think is objectionable, pause before answering and give your barrister a chance to object.
 If he doesn’t, answer the question.
-If either barrister’s objects, stop your answer and wait for the judge to tell you to proceed.
+If either barrister objects, stop your answer and wait for the judge to tell you to proceed.

-- Most important of all, tell the truth, the whole truth and nothing but the truth.
+- Most importantly, tell the truth, the whole truth and nothing but the truth.
 Avoid the temptation to embellish the truth just a bit.
 It’s not necessary and if you’re caught it makes your whole evidence suspect.